captnTardigrade/Team_10_Parking_Lot/README.md

 A dummy parking attendant to perform transaction by cash at the exit.

 ## ParkingFloor.java
-A parking floor with parking spots
+A parking floor with parking spots.

 ## ParkingLot.java
 This file integrates all the modules.
 This is a parking lot.